-In case you've missed the recent craze about grass fed beef, we're here to answer your questions about why grass fed beef is better than grain fed.
-We enlisted the knowledge of the experts at Greensbury Market to give us the scoop.
-Greensbury is a delivery service for grass-fed beef, organic meat, and wild seafood!
+In case you've missed the recent craze about grass-fed beef, we're here to give you the scoop on the benefits of grass fed beef.
+To give us a hand, we enlisted the knowledge of the experts at Greensbury Market.
+Greensbury Market is a delivery service for grass-fed beef, organic meat, and wild seafood.
 Over the past decade, they have hand-picked quality products from the best U.S. organic farms, ranches, and fisheries.

 Cattle that are corn-fed are typically kept in animal feeding operations (AFOs) where massive amounts of cattle are confined to a relatively small space where they not only eat, but defecate and occasionally expire.
 These conditions are rife with health risks for the cattle and thus require the use of antibiotics, whereas grass-fed cattle raised in a pasture are able to roam freely without the risk of exposure to pathogens sometimes found in AFOs.
 Consumers of corn-fed beef consume small doses of those antibiotics, which has been cited as a potential cause for the rise in antibiotic-resistant illnesses, among other health concerns.

 Benefits of Grass Fed Beef

 Unlike grain fed beef, grass fed beef is: